At a Glance

 - Tasks: Support patients in navigating their healthcare journey and provide expert nursing care.

-- Company: Care New England is a leading health system known for innovative medical research and top-tier doctors.
+- Company: Join Care New England, a leader in innovative medical research and patient care.

-- Benefits: Enjoy a full-time role with opportunities for professional development and community engagement.
+- Benefits: Enjoy a full-time role with potential for flexible scheduling and professional development opportunities.

-- Why this job: Make a real impact on patient lives while working in a collaborative, compassionate environment.
+- Why this job: Make a real impact on patients' lives while working in a supportive, multidisciplinary team environment.

 - Qualifications: Must have a Bachelor of Science in Nursing and at least 5 years of nursing experience.

-- Other info: Nurse Navigation Certification preferred; must maintain RN licensure in Rhode Island.
+- Other info: Nurse Navigation Certification preferred; must maintain current RN licensure in Rhode Island.

 The predicted salary is between 36000 - 60000 £ per year.